Former staff and inmates of Holloway Prison are sharing their memories of the jail in a series of oral histories, films, and workshops.

 Holloway prison project

-The Echoes of Holloway Prison project aims to preserve the history of what was once the largest women’s-only prison in Western Europe.
+The Echoes of Holloway Prison project is aiming to preserve the history of what was once the largest women’s-only prison in Western Europe.
 The research and interviews were conducted by volunteer members of the public.

-The project has been made possible by a £73,700 grant from the National Lottery Fund.
+A National Lottery grand of £73,700 made the project possible.
 It will also become an exhibition at Clerkenwell’s Islington Museum.

 Roz Currie, curator at the Museum and co-ordinator of the project, said: “There are still people who know the prison and parts of its history that haven’t been recorded.
 We want to capture their stories before that community disperses.
 We have 25 people we’ll be talking to from all over the prison—guards, staff, former inmates, charity workers.”